shchff/pomodoro-bot/README.md

 - `/start_pomodoro` - to start your work
 - `/stop_pomodoro` - to stop

-For more information use `/help` command.
+For more information, use the `/help` command.